 potential claims that an employee may have provides the employer with

 severance payments can provide an employee with protection against their

 loss of income while seeking new employment opportunities in an uncertain marketplace.

 Because severance can count as wages for purposes of Florida’s Unemployment

 eligibility does not begin until after the term associated with any severance

 Contact the Law Office of Keith M. Stern, P.A. to Learn More!

 Whether you are an employee who's been laid off or the employer who

-initiated a termination, speaking with an experienced labor & employment
+initiated a termination, speaking with an experienced Miami Labor Attorney at the

 Law Office of Keith M. Stern, P.A. is the best way to protect your interests.